 - Anger issues

 - Conflicting ideas on child rearing

 Couples therapy is also beneficial for partners who have made firm resolutions about the future of their relationship.
-A couple in a healthy relationship may seek counseling to increase intimacy or find new ways to connect with each other emotionally.
-Couples who have already decided to separate may pursue couples counseling in order to find amicable ways to end their relationship on respectful terms.
+A couple in a healthy relationship may seek counselling to increase intimacy or find new ways to connect with each other emotionally.
+Couples who have already decided to separate may pursue couples counselling in order to find amicable ways to end their relationship on respectful terms.